infiniflow/ragflow/api/http_api_reference.md

 - `"desc"`: (*Path parameter*)
   Indicates whether the retrieved datasets should be sorted in descending order.
 Defaults to `True`.
 - `"id"`: (*Path parameter*)
   The ID of the dataset to retrieve.
-Defaults to `None`.
 - `"name"`: (*Path parameter*)
   The name of the dataset to retrieve.
-Defaults to `None`.

 ### Response